2025 VIRTUAL JUDGE SUPPORT

 READINESS/MOTIVATION (for early-stage entrepreneurs)

-3. Where would you like to see your business in 5 years?
+- Where would you like to see your business in the next year?

 PRODUCT/SERVICE